Audience Top

 Performance Area:

-You will have up to 30 minutes on stage to perform.
+All the groups in your pod will come together in the performance space.
+Each group will have up to 30 minutes on stage to perform.

 Once you take the stage and get settled, an Emcee will introduce your group.
 Afterwards you can begin your performance.
 Please note that you should pause briefly between pieces to allow adjudicators to finish with their comments.
 They will acknowledge when you may begin the next piece.
 Your entire performance, including getting on and off the stage should fit within the 30 minute timeslot.